gideonca/Raddish/README.md

 ### Event System

-Radish provides a powerful event system that lets you monitor and react to cache operations.
-Here's how to use it:
+Radish provides a sophisticated event system for monitoring and reacting to cache operations, with support for both global and cache-specific event handling:

+#### Event Architecture

+The event system is built on three main components:
+1. **Event Registry** - Manages event subscriptions and dispatching
+2. **Event Context** - Provides comprehensive operation details
+3. **Event Handlers** - User-defined callbacks for specific events

 #### Basic Event Handling
 ```python